A Simple Meal, One Hundred Varieties

 Lentils and rice make up a complete protein when eaten together.
 Brown rice is the best choice as it is a whole grain, has fiber, and good source of vitamin B6 (good for your brain function).
 Lentils and brown rice are inexpensive and you can get several meals out of one bag.
 The green vegetable of choice is best when it is leafy-- the darker green it is, the better (more minerals!).
 I love kale, but you can use spinach, swiss chard, or collard greens.
 Sometimes I finely chop up broccoli and mix that in.
 As for the lentils, green lentils are the cheapest (they actually are tan in color).
 You can also use French lentils or brown lentils.
 Red lentils are a different creature altogether-- they get quite creamy and change the consistency of the dish-- save those for a different recipe.

 The only equipment you need is a rice cooker (a lot of moms use the Instant Pot— that could work as well!).
 For a family of four (two adults, two kids) I would cook 1.5 cups of lentils and 1.5 cups of brown rice.
 It's a good idea to rinse them in a colander until the water runs clear before cooking (but, honestly, I skip this step a lot of the time and it still turns out fine).
 If you have a rice cooker, place the lentils and rice in the cooker with three cups of water.
 Put the lid on and hit start.
 Easy.
-It will may take about an hour for it to all cook, so plan accordingly.
+It may take about an hour for it to all cook, so plan accordingly.
 Once done, add your chopped greens and close the lid so the greens steam.
-When you are ready to serve, add a drizzle of oil oil, salt/pepper and maybe some herbs and spices of your choosing.
-I like ground cumin, coriander, and tumeric (my 6 year old prefers it without the tumeric).
+When you are ready to serve, add a drizzle of oil, salt/pepper and maybe some herbs and spices of your choosing.
+I like ground cumin, coriander, and turmeric (my six-year-old daughter prefers it without the turmeric).

 If you do not have a rice cooker, no worries.
 Here is the stovetop version: